 This is a CAD software created by Autodesk.
 This online collection of software tools enables hobbyists, and complete beginners to create complex 3D models by combining simpler objects.
-This software is an excellent alternative to other 3D modeling programs, especially to anyone who does not need the more advanced options of these solutions.
+This software is an excellent alternative to other 3D modelling programs, especially to anyone who does not need the more advanced options of these solutions.

 Since Tinkercad is free and user friendly, it is currently enjoying a wide range of popularity, especially among teachers, children, hobbyists, and designers.
-Its main advantage is that Tinkercad offers more modeling freedom than most software, as well as the fact that it is free.
+Its main advantage is that Tinkercad offers more modelling freedom than most software, as well as the fact that it is free.

 However, as it is with other free Software, Tinkercad lacks the robust features and sophisticated assembly features that come with the premium programs.
-Yet, if you are more experienced with 3D modeling, you can always make your model more sophisticated by adding more shapes.
+Yet, if you are more experienced with 3D modelling, you can always make your model more sophisticated by adding more shapes.

 FreeCAD is considered versatile software because it allows a high degree of freedom to users by enabling them to extend the software’s capabilities with various ranges of plugins.
 FreeCAD is particularly popular in the industrial and the product design sectors as well as for personal use.
 This CAD design software is suitable for beginners and advanced users since it is particularly user-friendly.

 4.2.
 PAID CAD software

 Below is a table of PAID CAD SOFTWARE, who can use it on trial, trial period, main features and price.